 3. Get Your Team On Board

-Set your department up for success in 2020 by gathering as a team and running through the past year.
-Highlight your team’s accomplishments, acknowledge those employees who have gone above and beyond, and foster excitement for 2020 by outlining new goals.
+Set your department up for success in 2021 by coming together as a team and running through the past year.
+Highlight your team’s accomplishments, acknowledge those employees who have gone above and beyond, and foster excitement for 2021 by outlining new goals.
 Provide all team members the opportunity to give input, and determine as a team what goals are most essential to your department’s success.
-Once these goals have been identified, set-up quarterly meetings to follow-up on these goals and measure your team’s progress.
+Once these goals have been identified, set up frequent meetings to follow-up on these goals, hold each other accountable, and measure your team’s progress.
 By including everyone as part of the process, they’ll be invested in next year’s success, too.

 4. Get Ready For New Regulations

 The end of the calendar year is a perfect time to step back and ensure your HR department is prepared for all the upcoming compliance requirements.
-Every year there are new conversations surrounding legislation on topics like workplace immigration, labor unions, and minimum wage laws, so here are a few key topics to prepare for 2020:
+Every year there are new conversations surrounding legislation on topics like workplace immigration and minimum wage laws, and in 2021, employers need to be mindful of regulations regarding COVID-19 as well.
+Here are a few key topics to help you prepare for 2021:

 5. Schedule Time for Self-Examination

-Work as a team with your department to get answers to these questions and to create a strategy for success in 2020.
+Work as a team with your department to answer these questions and create a strategy for success in 2021.

 6. Hyper-Personalize Your Leadership Strategies